MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/tenant-management-tenants.md

 ![A single Microsoft 365 tenant with its Azure AD tenant](../media/tenant-management-overview/tenant-management-example-tenant.png)

-## Multiple tenancies
+## Multiple tenants

 There are many reasons why your organization could have multiple tenants:

 - Administrative isolation
 - Decentralized IT
 - Historical decisions
-- Mergers, acquisitions, divestitures
+- Mergers, acquisitions, or divestitures
 - Clear separation of branding for conglomerate organizations
-- Pre-production, test, or sandbox tenancies
+- Pre-production, test, or sandbox tenants

 Here is an example of an organization that has two tenants (Tenant A and Tenant B) in the same default datacenter geo.